Expressions

 Example:

-We have a filterbox p0 containing associations of the definition Person with the attribute’s First Name, Last Name, Employment and Email.
+We have a filterbox p0 containing instances of the definition Person with the attribute’s First Name, Last Name, Employment and Email.

 Here is the default matrix where we simply have all the items from p0 along with their attribute values.
 Note that some of these have "gmail" in their email address